rebeccagoldman/tips/README.md

 		- Animate visibility of tip & total views
 		- Constant $ prefix before numbers inputted into the billField
 		- Enable division of tip and total by # of people
-		- Display keyboard on screen load & always (intentionally removed tap to dismiss for this design)
+		- Display keyboard on screen load & always (removed tap to dismiss for this design)

 <img src="http://i.imgur.com/ExHK68U.gif">